HSF/hsf.github.io/_gsocproposals/2018/proposal_ACTSxtensor.md

 which extent xtensor and Eigen can coexist in the ACTS codebase, as a way to avoid an impractical replacement of all uses of Eigen in ACTS in one go.

+In the context of a key step of particle hunting, this project gives the opportunity to compare several C++ linear algebra libraries (especially a NumPy inspired one), experience their mixed use, and eventually invent some new optimizations for the 5x5 operations.

 ## Task ideas
  * Reimplement our benchmark with xtensor, and compare performance with